-‘Star Trek: TNG’ Celebrates 30 Years In 2017, Rare Behind The Scenes Info Made Available
+‘Star Trek: TNG’ Celebrates 30 Years In 2017, Rare Behind-The-Scenes Info Made Available

 One of the first documents released was a casting list from April 1987, with a rundown of potential actors to play Captain Picard.
 Interestingly, Patrick Stewart is not listed.
 Instead, a variety of actors including Yaphet Kotto, John Saxon, Billy Dee Williams, and Lee Van Cleef are displayed as possibilities.
 Readers may need to click-through to a full-screen option to view the document in greater detail.

 These casting ideas may have been long-shots, however.
-Another posting with a list from the same time period shows Patrick Stewart as the preferred candidate for Picard.
+Another posting with a list from the same period shows Patrick Stewart as the preferred candidate for Picard.
 Other actors weren’t so lucky.
 Michael O’Gorman is listed as a favorite for Commander Riker; the role was taken by Jonathan Frakes.
 Denise Crosby is listed as the top pick for Counselor Troi.
 Crosby did make it onto the show, but in another role, as Security Chief Yar.

 Other casting related posts have included original “headshots” of the supporting cast, likely used by the casting department to make a final decision on who should portray a character.
 Another fun quirk for trivia hunters: in Gates McFadden’s headshot for Dr. Crusher, she is listed under her given name of Cheryl; Gates is her middle name.